leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

   ) -> Message:
   ```
 - `StrayCat.working_memory.history` is not present anymore; in case we want to reimplment it `working_memory` should be a property getter/setter in `StrayCat` reading and writing a JSON to DB.
-- Conversation history (and other context information) is passed by the client and easily found in `cat.chat_request.messages`; history construction is delegated to clients and plugins (so you can decide whether to keep it stored client side, cat side - with custom endpoints - or another service side).
+- Conversation history (and other context information) is passed by the client and easily found in `cat.request.messages`; history construction is delegated to clients and plugins (so you can decide whether to keep it stored client side, cat side - with custom endpoints - or another service side).
 - A specialized factory is responsible to collect objects (auth handlers, LLMs, Agents) from plugins.
 The factory uses hooks to make this collection.
 - `CatForm` used via the `@form` decorator is not included in core and have been moved to a plugin `form`.
 It was interesting to do research on this, but we ended up overengineering them: LLMs are way more powerful now and MCP has `elicitation` directly baked into tools.
 Furthermore, most of function calling fine tuning nowadays make the LLM itself ask for more info by inspecting the tool signature.
 - Core DB is a simple SQL (supports both sqlite and postgres) and it is used to store settings, chats, contexts and plugin settings.
 No more `metadata.json`, no `qdrant` in core, no memory/file caches.